-I am writing this article in September of 2020.
-In just a few days, I will be 78 years old.
+I am writing this article in October of 2020.
+In early September, I celebrated my 78th birthday!
 I would like to share some of the wisdom I have learned during those years.
 So, If we were sitting together, here are some of the things I would say to you.

 About staying married